 This complex was enormous, featuring twelve great separate courts which faced one another across an expanse of columned halls and interior hallways so intricate that it was called "the labyrinth" by Herodotus.
 The courts and hallways were further connected by corridors and colonnades and shafts so that a visitor might walk down a familiar hall but take an unfamiliar turn and wind up in a completely different area of the complex than the one they had intended.
 Criss-crossing alleys and false doors sealed by stone plugs served to confuse and disorient a visitor to protect the central burial chamber of the pyramid of the king.
 This chamber is said to have been cut from a single block of granite and to have weighed 110 tons.
 Herodotus claimed it was more impressive than any of the wonders he had ever seen.

 Kings like Amenemhat III of the 12th Dynasty made great contributions to Egyptian art and architecture and their policies were continued by the 13th Dynasty.
 The 13th Dynasty, however, was weaker and ruled poorly so that, eventually, the power of the central government declined to the point where a foreign people, the Hyksos, rose in Lower Egypt while the Nubians took portions of land to the south.
-This era is known as the Second Intermediate Period (c.
+This era is known as the Second Intermediate Period of Egypt (c.
 1782 - 1570 BCE) in which there was little advancement in the arts.

 The Hyksos were driven from Egypt by Ahmose I of Thebes (c.
-1570 - 1544 BCE) who then secured the southern borders from the Nubians and initiated the era known as the New Kingdom (1570 - 1069 BCE).
+1570 - 1544 BCE) who then secured the southern borders from the Nubians and initiated the era known as the New Kingdom of Egypt (1570 - 1069 BCE).
 This period saw some of the most magnificent architectural feats since the Old Kingdom.
 In the same way that modern visitors are awed and intrigued by the mystery of how the pyramids at Giza were built, so are they by Hatshepsut's funerary complex, the Temple of Amun at Karnak, the many works of Amenhotep III, and the magnificent constructs of Ramesses II such as Abu Simbel.

 The rulers of the New Kingdom built on a grand scale in keeping with Egypt's new elevated status as an empire.
 Egypt had never known a foreign power like the Hyksos taking control of their land and, after Ahmose I drove them out, he initiated military campaigns to create buffer zones around Egypt's borders.
 These areas were expanded by his successors, most notably Thutmose III (1458 - 1425 BCE), until Egypt ruled an empire which stretched from Syria, down the Levant, across to Libya, and down through Nubia.
 Egypt became immensely wealthy during this time and that wealth was lavished on temples, mortuary complexes, and monuments.